Boston Terrier vs Borzoi: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Boston Terrier and Borzoi differ in temperament is essential for making the right choice.
 Boston Terrier's friendly, bright, amusing character creates a fundamentally different ownership experience than Borzoi's gentle, affectionate, athletic nature.
 In daily life, this means Boston Terrier owners typically experience a dog that leans toward friendly behavior, while Borzoi owners find their dog more inclined toward gentle tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is a function of your own life, not an objective ranking.

 Best for Families with Children